 The Department of Public Safety at Barnard College is located just opposite the Main Gate at 117th Street and Broadway, in Barnard Hall, Room 104.
 It is open 24 hours a day, seven days a week including holidays and can be contacted by calling 212-854-3362, or ext.
 43362 for non-emergencies.
-The emergency numbers for Public Safety are 212-854-6666 or dial 46666 or 88 from a campus phone.
-The Department has a professional full-time staff that consists of an Executive Director for Public Safety and Emergency Management, a Deputy Director for Public Safety, and an Associate Director for Emergency Management and Fire Safety who are augmented by administrative personnel.
-Security coverage for the Campus is provided throughout the year by full time staff consisting of Field Supervisors and uniformed Officers who patrol the campus, Access Attendants who monitor access and egress of campus Residence Halls and Dispatchers who ensure timely response to calls for assistance.
+The emergency numbers for Public Safety are 212-854-6666 or dial 46666 or 88 from a campus phone or activate a blue light call box from our various campus locations.
+The Department has a professional full-time staff that consists of an Executive Director for Public Safety and Emergency Management, a Deputy Director for Public Safety, and a Director for Emergency Management and Fire Safety who are augmented by administrative personnel.
+Security coverage for the Campus is provided throughout the year by full time staff consisting of Field Supervisors and uniformed Public Safety Officers who patrol the campus, Access Attendants who monitor access and egress of campus Residence Halls and Dispatchers who ensure timely response to calls for assistance.